 From the East Cliff and Warren Country Park closer to the town lies less wild landscapes where lush lawns and three Napoleonic-era Martello towers watch over pitch and putt courses that give the park its distinct charm.
 Be on the lookout for fossils at the East Cliff and Warren Country Park, as it’s considered one of the top spots in all of South East England to discover them.

 Along a coastal cliff is a large land area known as the Leas.
 The site is a field clifftop promenade that is a great place to sit down, relax, and take in the magnificent views.

 Decimus Burton designed the Leas in the late 1800s, a well-known artist for creating gardens at the London Zoo.
 The area features several zones for you to explore.
 The Lower Leas Coastal Park is a free adventure play area and amphitheatre.
 The Leas Bandstand is a regularly used venue for concerts in Folkestone together with the Leas Cliff Hall.

+The Leas Cliff Hall s just one of the places to see in Folkestone Kent.
 The final zone is the Leas Lift which used to be a water-balanced funicular railway, one of the oldest in the country.

 Both a way to travel and a sight in itself, the Channel Tunnel was just an idea people had nearly 250 years ago.
 Today, it is the longest underwater tunnel in the world.
-Stretching 38 kilometres, it links Folkestone to Coquelles in France.
+Stretching 38 kilometres, it links Folkestone England to Coquelles in France.